In Case You Missed It:

 (Announcements and other information that have previously appeared in the Daily Brief.)

-The KU Anime Club is attending the Katuscon Convention, in National Harbor, Md. this weekend, leaving Thursday, Feb.
-17 at noon, returning Sunday, Feb.
-20. Katsucon celebrates the expanding Japanese influence on youth culture worldwide.
-Through student initiative the KU Anime Club has grown in numbers and raised funds for this, their one annual outing.
-Any courtesy faculty might extend to these students, including allowing them to make up missed work or assignments will be appreciated.
+KU Anime Club is attending the Katuscon convention, National Harbor, Md., this weekend.
+Students leave Thurs. morning, Feb.
+16 and return on Sun., Feb.19.
+Katsucon celebrates Japanese animation, comics and Japanese influence on youth culture worldwide.
+Through student initiative the KU Anime Club has raised funds for this, their one annual outing.
+Any courtesy faculty might be extend to these students, including allowing them to make up missed classes or assignments will be appreciated.
+Attendees: Mia Andersen, Santiago Benham, Sarah Camus, Lee Fehrs, Steve Feick, Eliza Frederic, Lauren Gillespie, Courtney Hafner, Mike Heffner, Ashley Horner, Abbey Howe, Melissa Jacobson, Daniel Jungkind, Lauren Kapes, Adriana Kaplan, Keyana Kern, Sam Kissinger, Abe Klein, Zack Lubow, Jessica Mckenney, Tyler Miller, Brenda Proctor, Georgia Protevi, Jerry Riccio Andrew Ritchie, Nicole Rodolico, Kristen Schappell, Ian Sweesey, Samantha Thomas, Daniel Wasgatt, Mark Weaver, and Jenn Zweiger.

 Kevin McCloskey, faculty advisor, Communication Design